Factorio-Access/Factorio-Access-Launcher/README.md

 Rail intersection finder: RIGHT BRACKET on a rail to find the nearest intersection.

-Rail analyzer UP: Press J with empty hand on any rail to check which rail structure is UP along the selected rail.
+Rail analyzer UP: Press SHIFT + J with empty hand on any rail to check which rail structure is UP along the selected rail.
 Note: This cannot detect trains!

-Rail analyzer DOWN: Press SHIFT + J with empty hand on any rail to check which rail structure is DOWN along the selected rail.
+Rail analyzer DOWN: Press CONTROL + J with empty hand on any rail to check which rail structure is DOWN along the selected rail.
 Note: This cannot detect trains!

 Station rail analyzer: Select a rail behind a train stop to hear corresponding the station space.
 Note: Every rail vehicle is 6 tiles long and there is one tile of extra space between each vehicle on a train.